When Searching for a White Label Backup Platform There Are Many Considerations To Take Into Account

 This is so they can mark it up and increase their margins while reducing yours.

-This means you leverage free storage from your infrastructure, or pay the absolute lowest per GB rate going direct to the source of cloud storage like Amazon S3.
+This means you leverage zero-cost storage from using your infrastructure or pay the absolute lowest per GB rate going direct to the source of cloud storage like Amazon S3, GCP, Wasabi, or Backblaze.

 This is a critical component to building out a profitable offsite backup solution.
 Why should you pay extra for someone else’s storage?